suhuf/THM_Write-/Writeups/Carnage.md

 **(answer format: yyyy-mm-dd hh:mm:ss)**

-This seems like a bit of a strange first question, let's check all of the IP addresses that are present in this file and see if we need more information or not:
+This seems like a bit of a strange first question.
+Let's check all of the IP addresses that are present in this file and see if we need more information or not:

-To do this in wireshark, Select statistics -> IPV4 Statistics -> and then All Addresses
+To do this in Wireshark, select Statistics -> IPV4 Statistics -> and then All Addresses.

 <img width="696" height="915" alt="image" src="https://github.com/user-attachments/assets/731712cf-6869-4702-9877-5aed00af7df2" />